 I am one of those people that have a tendency to keep things that I do not like hidden in a closet under lock and key so that I do not have to deal with negative emotions.
 I call this my emotional dirty laundry.
 There have been those who have tried to force open my closet to only get an emotional slap in the face.
-Just ask my husband and mother for they are usually the ones that get this emotional slap.
+Just ask those close to me for they are usually the ones that get this emotional slap.
 This is dangerous business because keeping these negative emotions hidden means you never allow yourself to go through the grieving process, forgive and eventually heal.
 Furthermore by ignoring negative emotions we release them in unhealthy ways that often leads to harm to ourselves and to those close to us.
 Many addictions are the result of emotional dirty laundry.

 Through the process of cleaning out my dirty laundry of negative emotions I have wrestled with what forgiveness means in practical terms.
 Christians talk about forgiveness, about it’s importance but not many people could actually describe to me what it is.
 Early on in my journey to forgive I thought of it was just saying to myself I forgive that person and then forget, move on.
 But this did not actually work.
 Furthermore I have experienced many relationships in which I would forgive and then they would in turn hurt me again, repetitively.
 God says that we are to forgive an infinite number of times so I thought to myself, “does this mean I just keep forgiving and letting someone continually hurt me?”